salmoncore/2024ClassNotes/Week 9/Microservices.md

 	 - Eureka Discovery Client

 Head to Spring gateway, go to `application.yml`, uncomment ... and then start the application services, starting with the server, then the gateway and all the other services.

+---

+In-class Q's:
+ - What class is used to listen to messages?
+	 - RabbitListener - used to listen/read messages